cakeslayer00/currency-exchange/README.md

 # How to install and run

-for now you can clone repo, install maven and tomcat and run :)
+for now, you can clone repo, install maven and tomcat and run :)
 I hope will come later and add docker compose with dockerfile, so it will be 2 commands or so.

 # How to use the project